maldojr88/MaldoMessageQueue/NETTY.md

 Main Building blocks

 - channel
-    - open connection to ta file (socket, device, file etc.) that is capable of doing I/O
+    - open connection to a file (socket, device, file etc.) that is capable of doing I/O
 - callbacks
-    - a method ot be called later.
+    - a method to be called later.
 Used to notify.
 ChannelHandler interface
 - future
     - another mechanism for notification (similar to callback)
 - events